 Participating communities will complete contribution agreements with FBC to fund a Community Energy Champion until March 31, 2025.
 Participating communities are responsible for recruiting and hiring their Community Energy Champion, with support from the Network Lead.

 To enhance the equity, diversity and inclusion of participants, FBC will support flexibility with part-time or flexible positions for the energy champion role to encourage gender balance and Culturally Relevant Gender Application Protocols (CRGAP), developed by the Native Women’s Association of Canada.
 Communities may elect to hire community energy champions to live and work in community, or to live and work remotely, depending on community needs and preferences.

 Travel subsidies and stipends for childcare will be available to cohort members to support them in attending training and annual gatherings, to enhance accessibility, and to increase the potential diversity of participants by removing financial and other potential barriers to participation.

 The Network Lead will support the Community Energy Champion cohort as a whole to foster connection, build trusting relationships, and create meaningful learning and networking opportunities.

-The Network Lead will work collaboratively with individual Community Energy Champions to develop their annual workplans and individual training plans to support their ongoing work to advance their community’s renewable energy and electrification priorities.
+The Network Lead will work collaboratively with individual Community Energy Champions to develop their annual workplans and individual training plans to support their ongoing work to advance their community’s renewable energy priorities.

-Workplans and training plans could include coordinating community energy planning and implementation, demand side management, community engagement, renewable energy and electrification feasibility studies, project planning, design and engineering, project funding and project implementation.
+Workplans and training plans could include coordinating community energy planning and implementation, demand side management, community engagement, renewable energy feasibility studies, project planning, design and engineering, project funding and project implementation.

 The Network Lead will work towards delivering culturally sensitive training.
 This will include considering appropriate ceremony, engaging with Indigenous youth and Elders and other cultural elements as appropriate and supportive of creativity in community engagement.